SESYNC-ci/sesync-ci.github.io/CONTRIBUTING.md

 can open the project with RStudio.
 Don't forget to stage the ".Rmd" AND the ".md" output, commit, and push your changes to GitHub.

-2. Place the RMarkdown document in the "\_posts" (or "\_drafts", see below) folder.
-For instance, assuming you clone the project into your home directory, you will place your "2000-01-01-i-survived-y2k.Rmd" file in "\~/sesync-ci.github.io/\_posts/" and the output will be "\~/sesync-ci.github.io/\_posts/2000-01-01-i-survived-y2k.md".
+2. Place the RMarkdown document in the categorized "\_posts" (or "\_drafts") folder.
+For instance, assuming you clone the project into your home directory while working on a new blog, you will place your "2000-01-01-i-survived-y2k.Rmd" file in "\~/sesync-ci.github.io/blog\_posts/" and the output will be "\~/sesync-ci.github.io/blog\_posts/2000-01-01-i-survived-y2k.md".

 3. Include additional configuration along with the category and tags to create a suitable Markdown document (replacing the category and tags below with suitable